Serpentine soil: Examples

 Rock Springs Nature Preserve in Lancaster County, Pennsylvania is a 176 acre property conserved by the Lancaster County Conservancy that is a prime example of a serpentine barren.
 It was originally a grassland, but wildfire suppression led to the conversion of the area to forest.
 This barren contains the rare serpentine aster (Symphyotrichum depauperatum), as well as a number of rare species of moths and skippers.

-In Chester County, Pennsylvania, the Nottingham Park, aka Serpentine Barrens, was recommended by UMCES as deserving of National Natural Landmark designation, on numerous grounds.
-They included supporting a number of rare and endemic species, an intact population of pitch pine, and also the site having historic significance.
+In Chester County, Pennsylvania, the Nottingham Park, aka Serpentine Barrens, was recommended by UMCES as deserving of National Natural Landmark designation on numerous grounds including habitat for rare and endemic species, an intact population of pitch pine, and historic significance.
 Since 1979, the Nature Conservancy has worked with the local community to protect and preserve several tracts in the State-Line Serpentine Barrens which are home to this fragile habitat.

 Buck Creek Serpentine Barrens in Nantahala National Forest in Clay County, North Carolina, is another example.
 Dominant rock types are serpentinized dunite and olivine, with variable soil depths ranging from 0 to 60 cm and rock outcrops representing 5–10% of the local landscape.
 The U.S. National Vegetation Classification for this community is "Southern Blue Ridge Ultramafic Outcrop Barren" and believed to be unique to the Buck Creek area.
 In 1995, the United States Forest Service began active conservation management of the site, primarily with prescribed controlled burns, which, along with some manual cover removal, has been successful in regenerating populations of previously sparse species.
 In addition to over 20 conservationally listed plant species, Rhiannon's aster (Symphyotrichum rhiannon) was described in 2004 and is endemic to these barrens.